 Bay windows are a beautiful addition to any home.
 They add architectural interest and extra seating to any room, and they can even make a small space feel bigger.

-But there are a few things you need to know before you install them.
+But there are a few things you need to know before you schedule your window installation.

 In this guide, we’ll cover what you need to know, such as pros and cons, so that you can decide if they’re right for your home.
 Read on to learn what you need to know about bay windows!

 What Is A Bay Window?

 A bay window is one of the types of windows that project outward from the main walls of a building.

 People often use bay windows to provide extra space and light inside a room.
 You’ll see that they usually have three or more windows set at different angles to create what people call a bay effect.

 Bay windows are a popular architectural feature in many homes, and you can find them in both traditional and modern styles.
 They can be fixed or openable, and you’ll find them in a variety of materials, including wood, vinyl, and fiberglass.

 When choosing bay windows for your home, it is important to consider the size, style, and function of the space.
 A bay window installation can add beauty and value to your home, but they also come with some unique challenges.

 Bay Window Pros And Cons